shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/12-Git/Readme.md

 ---

 - If using node modules then to hide the files using gitignore .. there is prebuilt .gitignore file : [Link](https://github.com/github/gitignore/blob/main/Node.gitignore)

+- "git clone" is like making a copy of a project from the internet onto your computer.
+Just grab the repository URL and let the cloning magic begin!
+- Cloning: `git clone <repository_URL>`